DIYBigData/pyspark-benchmark/README.md

 * `--master spark://spark-master:7077` - The `spark-submit` option identifying where your Spark master is.
 * `/path/to/test/data/file` - The complete file path to where the test data to be used was generated to.
 This can be a HDFS file URL.
 The exact value depends on your Spark cluster set up and what filepath you used when generating the test data.
 * `-s pi_samples` - The number of random samples that will be taken to calculate Pi.
 Defaults to 5 billion.
 * `-p pi_tasks` - The number of parallel tasks that will be used to take random samples to calculate pi.
-The parallelism.

 The results of the benchmarking will be printed to the job's `INFO` logger, and will appear near the end of the log stream.
 It will look something like this:
 ```